Author: Joyce Zhou

 Configure in Dashboard

 The Run Rules options in the right-click menu is hidden by default.
-To display it, we need to check the Show Run Rules option in the Form configuration settings in the Dashboard editor.
+To display it, we need to go to the target Form in the Dashboard Editor and select .
+Select the Show Run Rules option in the Form configuration window.

 Configure in Administrator